Skip Navigation

 What can you do?

-You can take direct action today by contacting your legislators and urging them to support legislation to fix our retirement system.
+You can take direct action today by contacting Governor Dunleavy and urging him to support HB78 to fix our retirement system.
 Your stories are powerful!
 Sharing how Alaska’s retirement system is impacting your family, your school, and your community can make a difference.

 Together, we can pass this important legislation and restore a retirement with dignity for all Alaska public employees!